yeSpud/MACSTransitApp/README.md

 MACS (Metropolitan Area Commuter System) Transit is not affilated with the MACSTransitApp or its contributors, and is Copyright © 2015 FNSB - All Rights Reserved.

-RouteMatch, and the RouteMatch software is not affiliated with with the MACSTransitApp or its contributors, and is Copyright © 2019 Routematch Software - All Rights Reserved.
+RouteMatch, and RouteMatch Software is not affiliated with with the MACSTransitApp or its contributors, and is Copyright © 2019 Routematch Software - All Rights Reserved.